Science has shown consistently that humans equate scarcity with value.

 Offering a free gift on a purchase of a bag is a great incentive for customers to buy.
 Since the gift in this context supplements the utility of the bag, there’s an increase in perceived value from the customers.

 A study discovered that when product bundles are labeled as a free gift, customers tend to perceive the value of the primary item as high, while that of ‘free’ item as low.

 This increases repurchase intentions for the primary item because of its perceived value.

 It also nudges the customers to participate in the contest to buy more and qualify for the gift card.

 If you observe the email includes three options each containing a free item.
 This is the mere exposure effect.
 As per this principle, customers tend to develop a liking or preference for an item when they are shown frequently.

 The offer of free items plus a $200 gift card is an irresistible offer for customers.

-- Adding a price match badge can help reinforce the confidence that customers will not find the best deal at a lower price elsewhere.
+- Adding a price match badge to your limited time promotion can help reinforce the confidence in customers

 12. Above the fold countdown timer for high visibility